yger/CNN_handson_2025/README.md

 # Overview of available datasets

-If you have to pick only one file to download, because of disk usage, it has to be the first one, **M25_D23_2024-11-11_13-11-10_OF1**, since it will be the most used during the Tutorials
+If you have to pick only one file to download, because of disk usage, it has to be the first one, **M25_D23_2024-11-11_13-11-10_OF1**, since it will be the most used during the Tutorials.
+The download link is https://filesender.renater.fr/?s=download&token=f94a08b3-e779-4911-90bf-a312c3c34a01

 ## In vivo